raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 a Primary TLV (unidirectional) in a server-to-client message, or as a Response Additional TLV in either direction.

-The DSO-DATA for the the Retry Delay TLV is as follows:
+The DSO-DATA for the Retry Delay TLV is as follows:

                             1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1